Topics of Discussion Include:

 - Ensuring information dominance in a changing global competitive environment

-- Leading Army’s efforts to build new formations & skills to better compete against adversaries in the information environment
+- Driving ARCYBER initiatives toward implementing new formations & skills to compete against adversaries in the information environment

-- Creating a synergy in the information environment through the combining Space & Cyber capabilities for a competitive MAGTF advantage
+- Creating a synergy in the information environment through the combining of Space & Cyber capabilities for a competitive MAGTF Advantage